ucb-bar/chipyard/docs/VLSI/Sky130-OpenROAD-Tutorial.rst

     make par tutorial=sky130-openroad

+Note that sometimes OpenROAD freezes on commands following the ``detailed_route`` step, so for now we recomment running place-and-route until the ``extraction`` step, then re-starting the flow at this step.
+See the :ref:`VLSI/Sky130-OpenROAD-Tutorial:VLSI Flow Control` documentation below for how to break up the flow into these steps.

 After completion, the final database can be opened in an interactive OpenROAD session.
 Hammer generates a convenient script to launch these sessions